 This timeless book, published in 1959, inspires you to think positively about your life and career.
 Schwartz has a very practical approach and shares ideas that work.
 Thinking big has nothing to do with having big dreams.
 It’s about acting big.

 Cardone is one of the biggest names in sales training.
 And rightfully so.
-His mindset and results are exceptional.
-He’s not one those many fake idiots you often see bragging about their cars.
-Sure, Grant brags a lot.
+Sure, Grant Cardone brags a lot.
 And I’m not a fan of his social media persona.
 But I do like his books.
 Particularly The 10X Rule.
 The book comes down to this: Want to reach 100K people with your products?
 Focus on 1.000.000 instead.
 Btw, get the audiobook, which is read by Grant himself.
 You’ll laugh and learn.
 We can all use a bit of encouragement.

 As an entrepreneur, you need a growth mindset to survive.
 Life is about solving problems and finding solutions.
 If you always look at the risks and consequences of everything, you might play it safe, but you’ll also never grow.
 Carol Dweck’s book is one of my favorite books about developing the mindset you need to succeed in life.

 A book list without Dale Carnegie is never complete.
 I’ve read a bunch of books about public speaking.
 New and old.
 But this book is still the best book I’ve read on the topic.
-It really is a quick and easy way to effective speaking so that you can start spreading your ideas better than ever.
+It really is a quick and easy way to effectively speak so that you can start spreading your ideas better than ever.